-There is no mechanism for the dispersal of asylum seekers across the territory of the country, however there are only two reception centres for applicants who are not UaSCs, both in towns close to the Slovakian border.
-Between March 2017 and 21 May 2020, asylum seekers were primarily held in the transit zones and those who had been exceptionally released from there were placed in open reception centres.
-At the end of 2020, there were only 6 asylum seekers residing in open facilities (see Types of Accommodation).
+transit zones and those who had been exceptionally released from there were placed in open reception centres.
+At the end of 2020, there were only 6 asylum seekers residing in open facilities452 (see Types of Accommodation).
 In the end of 2021, a total of 5 asylum seekers were accommodated in Balassagyarmat (Vámosszabadi was empty).
-At the end of 2023, only 2 asylum seekers were accommodated in Balassagyarmat (Vámosszabadi was empty).
+453 At the end of 2023, only 2 asylum seekers were accommodated in Balassagyarmat (Vámosszabadi was empty).
+454 At the end of 2024, 4 asylum seekers were accommodated in Balassagyarmat (Vámosszabadi was empty).
+455

 The European Union Agency for Asylum (EUAA) reported that Hungary is among the EU Member States that resorted to allocation of asylum applicants according to the procedure they are in.
 Accordingly '[A]s a general rule, recognised persons and applicants are accommodated in the reception centre, and those under aliens' proceedings are placed in the community shelter.
-If necessary, this allocation can be changed, and the profile of the applicant is also taken into account.'
+If necessary, this allocation can be changed, and the profile of the applicant is also taken into account.'456

 Asylum seekers who are not detained can move freely within the country but may only leave the reception centre where they are accommodated for less than 24 hours unless they notify the authorities in writing about their intention to leave the facility for more than that.
 In this case, the NDGAP upon the request issues the permission for the asylum seekers.
-HHC is not aware of any relevant complaints from 2021, nor in 2022 nor in 2023.
+HHC is not aware of any relevant complaints from 2021 - 2024.

 Asylum seekers can normally leave the centres freely for 24 hours.
-In Vámosszabadi and, in case of important matters to manage e.g. personal document issues, in Győr asylum seekers have been transported occasionally on weekdays by a minibus driven by a social worker to the city in the past years.
+In Vámosszabadi and, in case of important matters to manage e.g., personal document issues, in Győr asylum seekers have been transported occasionally on weekdays by a minibus driven by a social worker to the city in the past years.
 In 2021, with a larger number of residents, buses were used on a daily basis, while such practice ceased to exist due to the fact that there have been no asylum seekers accommodated in Vámosszabadi.

 The HHC is aware of an asylum-seeking family (father and son) who were placed in Vámosszabadi after the closure of the transit zones.
 After the NDGAP had rejected their asylum application in 2019 on the 'safe transit country' ground, the applicants requested that the asylum authority continue their asylum procedure in the spring of 2020 by virtue of the CJEU judgment issued in the case of LH (C-564/18).
 The NDGAP considered their application to be a 'subsequent application' and rejected it stating that they did not provide any new evidence, despite the fact that Serbia explicitly refused to readmit them.
 The Hungarian court quashed the decision.
-Nevertheless, the NDGAP still unlawfully considered them as subsequent applicants and applied the rules of the alien policing procedure regarding reception
+Nevertheless, the NDGAP still unlawfully considered them as subsequent applicants and applied the rules of the alien policing procedure regarding reception conditions.
+Even though they were granted accommodation, they were subject to strict freedom of movement rules (similarly to those being under an alien policing procedure), meaning that they could leave the centre only for 2 hours per day.